A trust region-type normal map-based semismooth Newton method for nonsmooth nonconvex composite optimization: Global Convergence Analysis

 We now derive a first result that gives insight on the occurrence of successful steps.
-Specifically, we show that the trial point $z_k + s_k$ is always successful and accepted if the trust region radius $\Delta_k$ is sufficiently small. \cref{lemma2-6} is mainly based on the observations in \cref{lemma2-5} and \cref{remark:lwb-step-size}.
+Specifically, we show that the trial point $z_k + s_k$ is always successful and accepted if the trust region radius $\Delta_k$ is sufficiently small.